I'm a Gen AI Maximalist and Why You Should Be, Too

 • This expansion has always followed a reliable pattern of text → images → audio → video and we see this same pattern with OpenAI and current LLMs

-• We are still quite far from the endpoint and the hype is justified; generative AI will create “infinite bandwidth” for content
+• We are still quite far from the endpoint and the hype and high valuations are justified; generative AI will create “infinite bandwidth” for content

 Are We in the Trough of Disillusionment?

-Spend enough time on the Internet, and you’ll find no lack of doubters about the state of AI and specifically generative AI (gen AI).
-Some bemoan the “AI slop” that has pervaded everything from Facebook feeds to Google Image search results for “baby peacock”.
+Spend enough time on the Internet, and there will be no lack of doubters about the state of AI and specifically generative AI (gen AI).
+Some bemoan the “AI slop” that has pervaded everything from Facebook feeds to Google Image search results for terms like “baby peacock”.
 Some think that Nvidia’s stock is overvalued and that there is a glut of GPUs — who needs more?
 Some are already in the trough of disillusionment with AI.

 I beg to differ; I think there’s not nearly enough hype around gen AI and we’re barely getting started.

-Some time in the mid 2000’s, I was speaking with an older coworker about Al Gore’s TV channel, Current TV and he shared with me an interesting perspective: the history of content, media, and information is one of “bandwidth”, he called it.
+Some time in the mid 2000’s, I was speaking with an older coworker about Al Gore’s TV channel, Current TV.
+Gore’s Current TV would air pieces produced by citizen journalists; a novel idea at the time.
+My coworker shared with me an interesting perspective: the history of content, media, and information is one of “bandwidth” — he called it — and Gore’s Current TV represented an expansion of that valuable bandwidth which was once reserved for the likes of Walter Cronkite, Edward R. Murrow, and David Brinkley.

 When broadcast television first started, there were a handful of channels; the bandwidth was limited, he said.
 Audiences watched more or less the same few shows on the tiny number of channels because there was only so much “bandwidth”.
 He meant this word in every sense: from the broadcast capacity to the production capacity.
 3 channels and 24 hours a day meant, at most, 72 hours of television programming in any given day and there was only so much capacity for professional crews to create that content.

 Then came cable which created more bandwidth and more content followed to fill that capacity.
-Suddenly, there was enough bandwidth to deliver content for a variety of special interests whether that was cooking (Food Network), nature and documentaries (Discovery, History), DIY (HGTV), or even whole channels dedicated to kids shows (Nick, Cartoon Network).
+That transition created enough bandwidth to deliver content for a variety of special interests whether that was cooking (Food Network), nature and documentaries (Discovery, History), DIY (HGTV), or even whole channels dedicated to kids shows (Nick, Cartoon Network).

 Of course, the mid 2000’s is also around the time that YouTube started.
 YouTube represents an exponential explosion in the number of “channels”; it represents seemingly infinite “bandwidth”.
-There is a channel or a creator for nearly any niche interest one could think of and more content is generated and published every day.
+There is a channel or a creator for nearly any niche interest one could think of and more content is generated and published every day at an astounding rate; everyone with a phone in their pocket can be a creator.

 Viewed from this perspective, gen AI is the next explosion and we are just barely off of the starting line.